DestroyerIV/TelegramBot-nodejs/readme.md

    ## Methods
    > We leave these two variables specified. 'today' would be responsible for obtaining the current day and 'numBus' would be the number of the bus to consult
    ### Bus
+   > Get information about whether there is a day that is a holiday - Saturday - Labor with the display of specific dates.
    ```js
    bus.getCalendar(today, datelimit).then(function(res){
      console.log(res.resultValues)